Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 In my rankings for the best beach in Nusa Penida, I crowned Gamat Bay as the best snorkelling beach in Nusa Penida.

-You’ll need your own snorkelling gear for Gamat Bay if you’re coming by land, as there aren’t as many facilities as on Crystal Bay.
-Fins are recommended for navigating the currents deeper out into the bay.
+You’ll need your own snorkelling gear for Gamat Bay if you’re coming by land because there aren’t many facilities.

 4. Wall Bay Point